Building from source#

 curl -Ls install.pygimli.org | bash -s help

 If something goes wrong please take a look at the error message.
 In most cases there are missing or outdated packages.
-Please have a look at the prerequisites tab.
+Please have a look at the prerequisites tab or in the following Ubuntu section.

 If the installation fails you can try the following instructions for manual installation.